TerminalMan/nao/README.md

 # Changelog

+## v1.3.0
+- `nao add` now works differently and should be easier to include in scripts.
+  - As a consequence of the point above the `noprompt` option has been removed and will not be recognized by `Nao` anymore.

 ## v1.2.0
 - New configurable option `maxinterval` that set the maximum interval in days between repetitions of the same flashcard.
 - New configurable option `noprompt` that stops `Nao` from prompting for input while doing `nao add`.
 Useful for piping into `nao add`.